oymotion/oymotionDeveloperCommunity/docs/index.md

----
-layout: default
-title:  "Welcome to the OYMotion Community!"
----

----
 ## gForce Armband
 gForce 100 Armband is a smart wearable [Human Interface Device][HID] for [gesture recognition][GestureRecognition].
 It recognizes gestures according